byt3bl33d3r/CrackMapExec/README.md

-  --sam                 Dump SAM hashes from target systems --lsa                 Dump LSA secrets from target systems --ntds {ninja,vss,drsuapi}
+  --sam                 Dump SAM hashes from target systems --lsa                 Dump LSA secrets from target systems --gpp-passwords       Retrieve plaintext passwords and other information for accounts pushed through Group Policy Preferences
+  --ntds {ninja,vss,drsuapi}
                         Dump the NTDS.dit from target DCs using the specifed method (drsuapi is the fastest)